bytecodealliance/bytecodealliance.org/_posts/2026-01-22-ten-years-of-webassembly-a-retrospective.md

 Titzer is now Principal Researcher in the Software and Societal Systems Department at Carnegie Mellon, where he has turned his attention to embedded systems and artificial intelligence&mdash;two domains where WebAssembly's core properties might prove transformative.
 He's been working on projects integrating WebAssembly into industrial controllers and cyber-physical systems.

-"[Industrial automation companies] have the mobile code problem," he explains, "and at its core, if Wasm solved any problem, it's running untrusted mobile code."
+"[Industrial automation companies] have the mobile code problem," he explains, referring to [software that may be transmitted across a network and then executed on a remote machine](https://owasp.org/www-community/vulnerabilities/Unsafe_Mobile_Code).
+"At its core, if Wasm solved any problem, it's running untrusted mobile code."
 The same principle applies to sandboxing AI-generated applications.
 "You've got AI generating code&mdash;who knows what it does?
 Do you trust this code?
 No."

 Bastien agrees.
 "AI coding agents are are pretty insecure right now, especially third-party plugins.
 Forget just injection, right?
 Like, I'm going to run a bunch of code I don't trust.
 Wasm is a pretty interesting fit."